giocatori86/AdamGoodPlanner/README.md

 - TimeLine Representation With Possibility to Remove Recommendations
 - Notifications and Progress Dialogs.
 - etc.
--

 ### Prototype

 It is still a rapid prototype!

+### Cowboy Coding

+One more dedication to Cowboy Coding